 • Theorizing: what is the meaning of theory, what kind of techniques are used by researchers to theorize, and how to develop theorizing skills?

-Recent major crises such as the COVID-19 pandemic, the 2021 floods that ravaged Europe, and the refugee crisis spurred by the Russian war aggression in Ukraine, have triggered the need to carefully consider the communication-related mechanisms of vulnerability in crises (Hansson et al., 2020).
-This research project focuses on the individual, social-structural, and situational factors that have impeded access, understanding or response to information in various emerging crises.
-Furthermore, the project explores how the crisis management authorities have reconsidered or revised their strategies and practices in order to improve accessibility to risk and crisis information, understandability of the provided information (including helping to recognise false information), or strategies to overcome the barriers to acting adequately upon information about hazards, e.g. by building trust in official information sources.
+Recent major disasters, such as the COVID-19 pandemic, the 2021 floods that ravaged Europe, and the refugee crisis spurred by the Russian war of aggression against Ukraine, have underscored the need to study communication-related mechanisms of vulnerability to disasters (Hansson et al., 2020).
+This research project focuses on the individual, social-structural, and situational factors that have impeded access, understanding or response to information in various emerging hazard scenarios.
+Furthermore, the project explores how disaster risk management authorities have reconsidered or revised their strategies and practices in order to improve accessibility to risk and emergency information, understandability of the provided information (including helping to recognise false information), or strategies to overcome the barriers to acting adequately upon information about hazards.